Thomas Shadden

-Thomas Raymond Shadden (January 17, 1920 - April 22, 2000) was an American politician, who served as a member of the Tennessee State House of Representatives, the Tennessee State Senate, and as Mayor of the City of Crossville.
+Thomas Raymond Shadden (January 17, 1920 – April 22, 2000) was an American politician, who served as a member of the Tennessee House of Representatives, as a member of the Tennessee State Senate, and as mayor of Crossville, Tennessee.

 Early life

 Shadden was born in Morgan County, Tennessee.

 Military service

 Shadden served in the U.S. Army during World War II.